 The bioscience industry employs more than 1,000 people and is responsible for more than $85 million in private sector revenues.
-Many bioscience companies have established businesses in PEI, such as BioVectra, Nature's Crops International, Novartis-Aqua Health, and Sekisui Diagnostics.
+Many well-known bioscience companies have established businesses in Prince Edward Island, such as BioVectra, Nature's Crops International, Novartis-Aqua Health, and Sekisui Diagnostics.

 The government has created many business, research, and development initiatives in this industry by hosting international conferences and the establishment of the BioCommons Research Park.

-Prince Edward Island offers many different employment opportunities in healthcare in the areas of public health, acute care, home care, addictions, and mental health.
-The province offers several recruitment and retention programs and services to retain and bring more nurses, doctors, and other allied health professionals to PEI.
+Prince Edward Island offers many different employment opportunities in health care in the areas of public health, acute care, home care, addictions, and mental health.
+The province offers several recruitment and retention programs and services to retain and bring nurses, doctors, and other allied health professionals to Prince Edward Island.

 Prince Edward Island is known as the "Green Province" and has established itself as a leader in North America in wind energy.
 More than 25 years ago, long before wind energy was popular, the Atlantic Wind Test site was built in western Prince Edward Island to harness the strong winds that blow across the province.
 Since then, this site has evolved into the Wind Energy Institute of Canada, which serves the North American wind energy industry.

 The Prince Edward Island Energy Framework and Renewable Energy Strategy outlines an action plan to enhance the role of renewable energy.

-Search for job, pay (wage), and employment outlook information on your profession in Prince Edward Island.
+Search Jobbank.gc.ca for job, pay (wage) and employment outlook information on your profession in Prince Edward Island.

 - Employment Journey Newspaper provides a list of associations and other useful resources

-- SkillsPEI, a division of the Government of Prince Edward Island, offers many programs for job seekers, including Training PEI and Employ PEI
+- Skills PEI offers programs for job seekers, including Training PEI and Employ PEI

 - Employment Assistance Service and Guide to Employment from PEI Association for Newcomers